jlgrock/ClosureLibrary/README.md

 ## Instructions on Use

 1. Clone this repo
-2. run `ant createPomFromInput -Drepo.version=x` (replacing 'x' with the version)
+2. run `ant createPomFromInput -Drepo.version=x` (replacing 'x' with the version) or, if you just want the most recent version, run `ant createPomFromGit`
-3. Commit your changes locally
+3. Commit your changes locally (which should only be the generated pom file)
-4. Run the release with the profile to perform releases with `mvn clean deploy release:clean release:prepare release:perform`
+4. Run the release with the profile to perform releases with `mvn release:clean release:prepare release:perform`